elanatframework/Code_behind/doc/new_features_on_new_versions.md

  - Resolving the problem of Razor syntax page attributes ending with the less-than (<) character.

 ### Version 2.1.2
- - Complete rewrite of page attribute recognition in Razor syntax.
+ - Complete rewrite codes related of page attribute recognition in Razor syntax.